A Hidden Treasure in Plain Sight: The Allure of Anji Bai Cha

 It should have been a fairly straightforward matter for modern eyes which tea he had taken the time to describe in his book, and yet for a long time, nobody could figure it out, assigning it to legend or perhaps some varietal that had disappeared.
 This was complicated further by the fact that, in spite of what Hui Zhong had written about this tea, he neglected to mention the source.

-Though it was considered a lost tea, some time during the 1980s, a tea bush was discovered in Anji County producing these silvery, golden buds, reminding people of white jade.
-By taking the anecdote from Hui Zhong along with another reference from the most famous work on tea, Ch’a Ching or The Classic of Tea, written by the sage Lu Yu, tea scholars were able to identify Anji Bai Cha as indeed the lost of Hui Zhong.
+Though it was considered a lost tea some time during the 1980s, a tea bush was discovered in Anji County producing these silvery, golden buds, reminding people of white jade.
+Through an anecdote from emperor Hui Zhong, along with another reference from the most famous work on tea, Ch’a Ching or The Classic of Tea, written by the sage Lu Yu, tea scholars were able to identify Anji Bai Cha as indeed the lost tea of Hui Zhong.

-For the best quality, the leaves of Anji Bai Cha should be plucked pre-ming (which you can read more about here), and the season for harvesting this tea in general is a very short one, lasting less than 30 days.
-As the temperature warms and we move further into April, the leaves of this tea become increasingly green, making it more difficult to understand why it is so highly prized and different from other teas.
+For the best quality, the leaves of Anji Bai Cha should be plucked pre-ming, and the season for harvesting this tea in general is a very short one, lasting less than 30 days.
+As the temperature warms and we move further into April, the leaves of this tea become increasingly green, what is why it is prized higher and different from other teas.